-Culture, Power and Politics is a regular open seminar on…culture, power and politics.
+Culture, Power and Politics is an occasional open seminar on…culture, power and politics.

 What does it do?

 It mainly explores ideas from the traditions of cultural studies and radical theory, considering their relevance to understanding contemporary political issues, struggles and campaigns, as well as key themes in political history.